brihernandez/SimpleWings/README.md

 You can either clone the repository, or [download either the demo or asset package from the releases page](https://github.com/brihernandez/SimpleWings/releases).

+*When importing the demo content from the package, a "Yaw" axis will need to be set up in the Input Manager in order to get the rudder to work on the sample plane.
+This is because asset packages cannot modify the Input Manager, and the plane requires a third axis not available on the default setup.*

 ## Demo Controls

 The demo plane is best flown with an Xbox One controller.
 Keyboard controls will work, but because of the on/off input that comes from keys, it's not the best experience.